AnoMorCH/Poll-Project/README.md

 other users.
 You can’t visit pages which are acceptable for Elector and Candidate, and they too can’t see pages available for you.

 ### Admin experience
 You can visit all pages available for Elector, Moderator and Candidate.
 However, IT IS STRONGLY RECOMMENDED to not do anything.
 If you want to control the web page, you need to write ‘admin’ after the domain (my-site.com/admin).
-But you can change an instruction on the moderator's page if you click the ‘Instruction’ button.
+But you can change an instruction on the moderator's pag if you click the ‘Instruction’ button.